-Since the 1980s, corporate outsourcing has been a major force driving change in the manufacturing industry.
+Since the 1980s, corporate outsourcing has been a significant force driving change in the manufacturing industry.
 Large corporations often reduce costs by setting up factories in multiple companies to manufacture each sub-component of their end product.

-This would mean big economic restructuring for China and other countries whose economies depend on being able to provide a cheap labor pool for manufacturing.
+This would mean significant economic restructuring for China and other countries whose economies depend on being able to provide a cheap labor pool for manufacturing.
 They’ll have to find new forms of economic value-production to maintain their GDP.

 If you’re looking to manufacture your invention locally with 3D printing, you’ll need to start with a CAD model and prototype.
 We can help with that.
-Contact us and we’ll connect you with the best designers and 3D printers on the web to get your product out there.
+Contact us, and we’ll connect you with the best designers and 3D printers on the web to get your product out there.

 2. The Medical World Will be Turned Upside-Down